-By definition, cap rate is simply the rate of return on a real estate investment property.
+Put simply, cap rate definition is the rate of return on a real estate investment property.
 In other words, it describes what part of your initial investment will return to you every year.

 What is the cap rate formula?

-The description above makes it really easy to figure the cap rate formula for yourself.
-Simply put, the cap rate is the ratio between the net income and property value:
+The description above makes it easy to figure out the cap rate formula by yourself.
+Basically, the cap rate is the ratio of net operating income (NOI) to property value or sales price.

-cap rate = net income / property value
+cap rate = net operating income / property value

 net income = (100 - operating expenses)[%] * (100 - vacancy rate)[%] * gross income

 You can use the formulas mentioned above manually, or calculate the cap rate with our cap rate calculator.
 To do it, follow these simple steps: